MITLibraries/docker-matomo/docs/HowTos/HOWTO-premium-plugins.md

 #### 4. Backfill this repo

 Update the `config.ini.php` file in this repo and go through another dev -> stage -> prod deployment to ensure that the repo code matches the container running in AWS.

+## Process to Upgrade Existing Premium Plugin

+See the [HOWTO-matomo-upgrade](./HOWTO-matomo-upgrade.md) documentation.
+Premium plug updates are the same as regular plugin updates.